bitovi/academy/src/react/2-intro-to-jsx.md

 </div>
 ```

-**Important:** Only expressions which return a value may be interpolated.
-This includes static values, variables and calls to functions.
-It does not include control-flow statements such as `if`, `case`, `for`, `while`.
-These can either be abstracted behind a function, which is then called within the JSX or be re-written in a JSX-friendly way.

-Conditions can be re-written using the ternary operator.

 ### JSX Is JavaScript

-Remember, JSX is simply an alternative syntax for normal JavaScript - it is not magic.
+Remember, JSX is simply an alternative syntax for normal JavaScript&mdash;it is not magic.
 This means that you can use JSX as a normal value.

 ```jsx
 const header = <h1>Hello World</h1>;